SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 abapEnvironmentPipeline script: this
 ```

-The annotation `@Library('piper-lib-os')` is a reference to the Jenkins Configuration, where you configured the Piper Library as a "Global Pipeline Library".
+The annotation `@Library('piper-lib-os')` is a reference to the Jenkins Configuration, where you configured the project "Piper" library as a "Global Pipeline Library".
 If you want to **avoid breaking changes** we advise you to use a specific release of the Piper Library instead of the default master branch.
 This can be achieved by either adapting the configuration (see [documentation](https://sap.github.io/jenkins-library/infrastructure/customjenkins/#shared-library)) or by specifying the release within the annotaion:

 ```
 @Library('piper-lib-os@v1.53.0') _
 ```

-An Overview of the releases of the Piper Library can be found [here](https://github.com/SAP/jenkins-library/releases).
+An Overview of the releases of the project "Piper" library can be found [here](https://github.com/SAP/jenkins-library/releases).

 ## 3. Configuration for the Communication